MasoudJTehrani/PCLA/README.md

 ```Shell
 python sample.py
 ```
-This sample is in Town02 of the CARLA simulator and uses the World on Rails agent.
+This sample is in Town02 of the CARLA simulator and uses the LAV agent.

 ***Attention: you may need to change the vehicle spawn point's number on line 43 to something else based on your CARLA version.***